Performance Breakdown

 The V15S Submarine also scored excellent on mid-pile carpet, with a 100% average on four tests.

-While the standard nozzle didn’t get everything during the initial pass, it picked up debris in the subsequent passes.
+While the standard nozzle didn’t capture everything during the initial pass, it did pick up debris in the subsequent passes.

 Hair Wrap [on Carpet]